WARNING: Spoilers ahead are unmarked. You have been warned.

-You'd expect: Knowing they're basically begging for their game lives, Stephanie and Krista would try to make a little peace with the enraged Zapatera.
+You'd Expect: Knowing they're basically begging for their game lives, Stephanie and Krista would try to make a little peace with the enraged Zapatera.
 They might even be able to replace the fifth or sixth wheel and have a legitimate crack at overtaking the Ometepe (who already dropped one fringe player through the trapdoor).
 Or, if they can last until the merge, swing over to the Ometepe, and use them to get back at their former tribe and go deep into the game.
-Any way you slice it, a powerful bloc whose votes decide the power center for the rest of the season.
+Any way you slice it, a potentially powerful bloc whose votes decide the power center for the rest of the season.

 Instead: Krista confronts the Zapatera Six about the folly of their decision, albeit in a manner far from Up to Eleven.
 Stephanie, of course, does Stephanie things.
 Two up, two down, game, set, match.
 (The only thing that saved them earlier was their challenge win, which the Ometepe used to sink another player on the periphery.
-The Zapatera Six did themselves no favors, either, letting the pair of them attend the duel at which Kristina was eliminated.)
+The Zapatera Six did themselves no favors either, letting the pair of them attend the duel at which Kristina was eliminated.)

-- And speaking of the Ometepe tribe, they managed to pull this and held an Idiot Ball for the entire season, .
+- And speaking of the Ometepe tribe, they managed to pull this and held an Idiot Ball for the entire season.
 One tribe gets Russell, and they get Boston Rob.
 Now they've all seen Russell play, and they have also seen Rob play and even knew who he was.

 Instead: Only Kristina realizes this while everyone else except Francesca seems to be staring at Rob like he's a savior and then looking at Phillip asking, "Is this guy serious?".
-Kristina then goes on to find the hidden immunity idol within the first three days and immediately intends to use it to get Rob out of the game (which failed).
-They then vote out Kristina and Francesca and let Rob do all the work for them, letting it progress into the solo game when the producers throw one puzzle after another at Rob (the only challenges he gets to compete in, mind you) and are then surprised that Rob seems to be taking someone hated by everyone else (Phillip and Natalie) over them.
-Unsurprisingly, Rob wins in a landslide (losing only Ralph's vote).
+Kristina then goes on to find the Hidden Immunity Idol within the first three days and immediately intends to use it to get Rob out of the game (which failed).
+They then vote out Kristina and Francesca and let Rob do all the work for them, letting it progress into the merge when the producers throw one puzzle after another at Rob (the only challenges he gets to compete in, mind you) and are then surprised that Rob seems to be taking someone hated by everyone else (Phillip and Natalie) over them.

 - Ozzy, due to his choices regarding Redemption Island.
 At the final twelve, with one person on Redemption Island, Savaii go to Tribal Council and are expected to vote someone out to join Christine on RI.
 Ozzy confides in the tribe that he had a dream that he would get voted out, go to Redemption Island, battle and defeat Christine, and rejoin their tribe making sure that they go into the supposed merge 6-6.
 This plan is insanely risky in that the merge is merely assumed to be coming up, and Christine is still there, with no telling if the challenge will be one Ozzy will excel at (given how she's even beaten Mikayla, a highly physical player).
 Furthermore, Christine has been seen giving the finger to her old tribe and leaves no doubt she'd jump to Savaii in a heartbeat if she ever came back.
-Of important note is that this plan also involves putting trust in and keeping Cochran, whom most of the tribe has been treating as a Butt Monkey/verbal punching bag for the last 21 days.
+Of important note is that this plan also involves putting trust in and keeping Cochran, whom most of the tribe has been treating as a Butt-Monkey/verbal punching bag for the last 21 days.

-You'd Expect: The rest of the tribe to ignore Ozzy's insane plan and instead vote out Cochran, not taking the risk that he'd swap to Upolu after 21 days of verbal jibing.
+You'd Expect: The rest of the tribe to ignore Ozzy's insane plan and instead vote out Cochran, not taking the risk that he'd flip to Upolu after 21 days of verbal jibing.
 Then they could swing Christine to their side and use her challenge prowess displayed on Redemption Island to their advantage for the upcoming 6-6 voting tie the entire tribe was anticipating.